Ab-Shakoor/Active-Directory-Lab/README.md

-<h1>JWipe - Disk Sanitization</h1>
+<h1>Active Directory Home Lab</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 This is a home lab project where I set up an Active Directory domain using VirtualBox, Windows Server 2019, and a Windows 10 client.
-I followed a YouTube tutorial step by step, and used this lab to explore DNS, DHCP, NAT, PowerShell scripting, and domain management basics.
+I used this lab to explore DNS, DHCP, NAT, PowerShell scripting, and domain management basics.

 Goal: To learn how organizations manage users, computers, and network settings through Active Directory.
 <br />